-Penn State’s office of News and Media Relations receives daily requests from editors at The Conversation for expert sources.
-In turn, staff within News and Media Relations reach out to Penn State faculty members with expertise in the requested subject areas, seeking their written works on various issues of public interest.
-In addition to responding to requests from editors at The Conversation, the office of News and Media Relations also may submit original ideas and articles from faculty for publication.
+Penn State’s Office of Strategic Communications receives regular requests from editors at The Conversation for expert sources.
+In turn, staff within Strategic Communications at the University level, and within Marketing and Communications in the Colle of Medicine, reach out to faculty members with expertise in the requested subject areas, seeking their written works on various issues of public interest.

-Google Scholar provides a simple way to enhance your CV and increase your visibility.
-The Profiles feature functions as a landing page for your publications, but that functionality only works if your profile is set to “public.”
-Double-check your profile visibility by loading your profile and, at the top of the main page, confirming that it reads “My profile is public” beneath your affiliation information.
-If it’s not already public, change your profile to public visibility by clicking the “Edit” button at the top of your profile, selecting “My profile is public,” and then clicking “Save.”
+Google Scholar provides a simple way to enhance visibility.
+Its Profiles feature functions as a landing page for publications, but that functionality only works if the profile is set to “public.”
+Double-check profile visibility by logging in and, at the top of the main page, confirming that it reads “My profile is public” beneath the affiliation information.

 ResearchGate is a social networking site designed specifically for scientists and researchers to share papers, ask and answer questions, and find collaborators.
 It has many of the features that are typical among social networking sites, such as user profiles, messages that can be public or private, and methods for finding other users with similar interests.
 Users can follow research interests, as well as individual users.